 Dr. Alvin H. Rosenfeld, Professor of English and Jewish Studies at Indiana University, is a recognized expert on the subjects of antisemitism and the Holocaust.
-Among other things, he is Director of the university’s Institute for the Study of Contemporary Antisemitism.
+Among other things, he is the Director of the university’s Institute for the Study of Contemporary Antisemitism.

 Over the past decades, Dr. Rosenfeld has penned many scholarly articles about antisemitism — including the Holocaust — and has authored, edited, or co-edited numerous books on the subject.